axibase/atsd-use-cases/tutorials/forecasting-basic-workflow/README.md

 [Axibase Collector](https://axibase.com/docs/axibase-collector) is an ETL tool which implements various job types to collect data into ATSD on schedule.
 One of such jobs is the [`FILE`](https://axibase.com/docs/axibase-collector/jobs/file.html) job that is capable of fetching files from HTTP/FTP/SFTP URLs or from the local file system and to pass it to the database for processing.

-Return to the CSV Wizard summary page and click on **Axibase Collector: FILE Job**.
+Return to the CSV Wizard summary page and click **Axibase Collector: FILE Job**.

 Enter the `direct.csv` URL and click **Export Job**.